magentabusiness/magentabusiness.github.io/docs/trendz/settings.md

 ### Trendz Widget Bundle

-Uploading the Trendz Widget Bundle is **required** to enable view sharing from Trendz to ThingsBoard dashboards.
+Uploading the Trendz Widget Bundle is **required** to enable view sharing from Trendz to IoT Hub dashboards.
 *(Learn how to use widgets after installation [here](/docs/trendz/embed-visuals))*

 In the **Trendz Widget Bundle** section, you’ll see one of the following status indicators: